tonik/theme/README.md

 ## USAGE.md Boilerplate

 [USAGE.md](https://github.com/tonik/tonik/blob/master/USAGE.md) provides "How to use" guide for themes created with this starter.
-Remember to properly fill this file before finalising project.
+Remember to properly fill this file before finalizing the project.
 Your clients will be grateful.